-To ensure that property owners have a voice in the property assessment system, the Municipal Government Act has set out a complaints and appeals system for property owners who have concerns about their assessment.
-The Assessment Review Board consists of citizens that review appeals registered by Okotoks residents against their annual assessment (the foundation for the establishment of taxes owing).
-The following information provides details on working with the Assessment Review Board to file an assessment complaint:
+To ensure property owners have a voice in the property assessment system, the Municipal Government Act has set out a complaints and appeals system for property owners who have concerns about their assessment.
+The Assessment Review Board consists of citizens that review appeals registered by Okotoks' residents against their annual assessment (the foundation for the establishment of taxes owing).
+The following information provides details on working with the Assessment Review Board to file an assessment complaint.

 Assessment Review Board